Color, Gradient and Image Fill

 Most objects allow you to choose colors for Stroke, Fill and effects such as drop shadow.

-The program supports the RGB, CMYK and HSB color models.
+The app supports the RGB, CMYK and HSB color models (color spaces).
 They use different ways to create a color out of components.

 RGB is based on the mixture of the red (R), green (G) and blue (B) colors.
 The RGB color model is commonly used to display colored graphics on the screen.
 Sources of red, blue and green light optically mix their lights to create a final color.
 As a consequence, the more that each component is present, the brighter the result.
 RGB images are frequently used on the Web.